-- Continued coordination for elderly and disabled riders between the fixed route and demand responsive services; - Additional demand for service to newly expanded service areas to the northwest and northeast, especially the Harlan Ranch area and southeast urban area; - Design and construction of a new transit facility with offices; - Additional ADA improvements to Stageline bus stops; - Coordination with the City of Fresno to transfer passengers between paratransit services to/from Clovis for Fresno residents; - Coordination with Fresno Area Express and Fresno County Rural Transit for a county-wide farebox system; - Continue to enforce the no-show policy in an effort to reduce the number of no-shows and late cancellations on Roundup in order to improve efficiency.
-This includes rewriting the criteria for calculating and defining no-shows.
+- Continued coordination for elderly and disabled riders between the fixed route and demand responsive services; - Additional demand for service to newly expanded service areas to the northwest and northeast, especially the Harlan Ranch area and southeast urban area; - Design and construction of a new transit facility with offices; - Expansion of Roundup service hours until 7:30pm weekdays in Clovis. - Additional improvements to Stageline bus stops including furniture; - Coordination with the City of Fresno to transfer passengers between paratransit services to/from Clovis for Fresno residents; - Coordination with Fresno Area Express and Fresno County Rural Transit for a county-wide farebox system; - Continue to enforce the new no-show policy in an effort to reduce the number of no-shows and late cancellations on Roundup in order to improve efficiency.